mlatcl/mlatcl.github.io/_projects/centre-for-data-ethics-and-innovation.md

 ---

-Neil is interim chair of the advisory board for the centre.
+Neil Lawrence joined the advisory board in January 2022 and later became its interim chair, a role first recorded in the minutes of 7 March 2023.
+The board held its last meeting on 5 September 2023 and closed on 9 September 2023.